 Lacquer or Lac Bangles of Laad Bazaar

-I have often walked in Laad Bazaar and each time I stopped at some bangle shop picking up some lac bangles.
+I have often walked in this bazaar and each time I stopped at some bangle shop to pick up some lac bangles.
 There are shops full of all bangles in colors and color combinations.
-Most popular ones are the sets of bangles with floral patterns on them.
+The most popular ones are the sets of bangles with floral patterns on them.

 This time, I went into the lanes looking for those who make them.

-In various chunks, I got to see the whole process of making of Lac Bangles in the lanes of Laad Bazaar.
+In various chunks, I got to see the whole process of making Lac Bangles in the lanes of the bazaar.

 - To begin with, there are bunches of thin metal bangles.